onnx/onnx/docs/Operators.md

 ### <a name="OptionalHasElement"></a><a name="optionalhaselement">**OptionalHasElement**</a>

+  Returns true if (1) the input is an optional-type and contains an element, or, (2) the input is a tensor or sequence type.
-  Returns true if the optional-type input contains an element.
-If it is an empty optional-type, this op returns false.
+  If the input is not provided or is an empty optional-type, this op returns false.

 #### Version

-This version of the operator has been available since version 15 of the default ONNX operator set.
+This version of the operator has been available since version 18 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#OptionalHasElement-15">15</a>

-#### Inputs
+#### Inputs (0 - 1)

 <dl>
-<dt><tt>input</tt> : O</dt>
+<dt><tt>input</tt> (optional) : O</dt>
 <dd>The optional input.</dd>
 </dl>